shymega/jvm-rs/README.md

 I am currently reading through the JVM specification in my free time.

-I am also trying to juggle this studying with my other FLOSS projects, college and personal things, and hence, it might be a while before things get underway.
+I am also trying to juggle this studying with my other FLOSS projects, college and personal matters, and hence, it might be a while before things get underway.

 ## Usage